NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Corrupted Priest.md

 abilities_mid:
   - name: ""
   - name: "Roiling Mind"
-    desc: "`pf2:r`  **Trigger** The corrupted priest is targeted by an effect with the mental trait or that requires a Will save\n**Effect** The hermit's mind is a storm of chaos due to demonic influences.
+    desc: "`pf2:r`  **Trigger** The corrupted priest is targeted by an effect with the mental trait or that requires a Will save\n* * *\n\n**Effect** The hermit's mind is a storm of chaos due to demonic influences.
 The creator of the triggering effect takes 3d8 mental damage (DC 20 Will check save)."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "Ranged"
     desc: "`pf2:1` Trident +10 (thrown 20 ft., fatal d10)\n__Damage__  1d8 + 1 piercing"

   - name: "Primal Prepared Spells"